Updated: Jul 27

 If someone had to use just one word to convey the general experience of symptoms during benzo discontinuation and BIND, it would have to be hypersensitivity.
 People in benzo withdrawal feel more — more pain, more agitation, more restlessness, more emotion, more aches, more spasms, more anxiety, more depression, more hopelessness.

-Sounds fun, right?
+Not fun, right?
 And sensitivity is just the tip of the iceberg.
-Add depersonalization, memory and cognitive dysfunction, muscle tightness and spasms, heart palpitations, phantom nerve sensations, and chronic gastrointestinal distress, just to name a few.
-And even though most evidence points to these symptoms being temporary, recovery can be drawn out over several months, even years.
+Some individuals also experience depersonalization, memory and cognitive dysfunction, muscle tightness and spasms, heart palpitations, phantom nerve sensations, and chronic gastrointestinal distress, just to name a few.
+And even though most evidence points to these symptoms being temporary, recovery can be drawn out over a long time.

 That being said, please remember that these examples are the extremes.
 About half of all long-term benzo users will not experience a difficult withdrawal at all.
 And for the other half, the withdrawal experience can be significantly improved with proper planning and mindset.